 Finally, annual benefit renewals are complex and require a great deal of time to complete.
 Businesses must deal with any rate increases, consider whether to switch policies, and even consider whether to switch insurance brokers.

-By contrast, the QSEHRA requires little time to administer with personalized benefits automation software.
+By contrast, some businesses choose a QSEHRA administration tool to help them offer the benefit.
+The QSEHRA requires little time to administer with personalized benefits automation software.
 Businesses using PeopleKeep in 2017 to offer a QSEHRA spent an average 15 minutes a month administering the benefit.

 The QSEHRA vs. group: value